 You have to think about how the user will scroll down the page, if the clickable elements are large enough for users to tap, if there are any images that may pass outside of the viewport and more.

 When you’re transferring over all of the URLs and HTML from a desktop-site, you may not be transferring over the experience.
 Pay close attention to how your site is used on a mobile device, and think about UX.

 While Google stated they will crawl your desktop site if there’s not a mobile version available, we see Google slowly moving down the path of eventually requiring mobile-optimized sites.
 As one of Iowa’s top web development companies, we know that optimizing your site for mobile is the first step in ensuring Google’s new index doesn’t affect any of your search rankings.
 In an ideal world, the mobile-first index will pass by, and you won’t even notice it.

-If you’re ready to take the necessary steps to prepare for the mobile-first index, let our team of responsive website development experts lead the way.
+If you’re ready to take the necessary steps to prepare for the mobile-first index, let our web design and development team lead the way.

 Related SEO Articles You Might Like: